SebastianTroy/EoBE/README.md

  - - add images for each sense and effector
  - - add gene for image decals
  - add gene for egg size
- - allow laid eggs to be fertilised by passing swimmers (optional, let genetics decide)
+ - allow laid eggs to be fertilised by passing trilobytes (optional, let genetics decide)
  - brain inspector needs ability to adjust line culling (i.e. don't show connections below x strength...) etc
  - Would be very insightful to record which mutations have been accumulated over the generations (could be useful to refine mutations and detect anything too lethal to be useful)
  - MAYBE "Aerodynamics" aspect of entities to control how they interact with friction, and a seperate momentum transform from location transform, so that facing & moving direction aren't always the same
  - - Allows for effectors that improve cornering etc
  - - Allows for certain effectors to change the gliding ability
- - - Allows for certain effectors to transition the swimmer to a walker
+ - - Allows for certain effectors to transition the trilobyte to a walker
  - Collision friction?
  - - Each tick each entity checks for all colliding entities and applies their "collision friction" to itself
- - - A swimmers own friction could be taken into account
+ - - A trilobytes own friction could be taken into account
- - - Allows for effectors that increase / decrease a swimmers friction
+ - - Allows for effectors that increase / decrease a trilobytes friction
  - - Further penalty for colliding with spikes
  - - Can add new entity types that add areas of friction, increasing environmental variety (-ve friction objects?)
  - Want a generic "spawner" type that can spawn in food pellets the same way they currently are, but also be used to spawn spikes etc, so that